-The dissertation is a major project which provides you with the opportunity to work on the identification, development and execution of a sustained piece of research in history and politics.
+The dissertation is a major project which provides you with the opportunity to work on the identification, development and execution of a sustained piece of research in history.

-History and Politics Dissertation Research and Writing Skills Core module Y3 (15 credits)
+History Dissertation Research and Writing Seminar (15 credits)

-This module will support your work on your Undergraduate Dissertation in History and Politics and help you develop a systematic understanding of key aspects of research design and methodology.
+This module will support your work on your Undergraduate Dissertation in History and help you develop a systematic understanding of a key aspect of historical scholarship.

 Radicals and Reformers: Left-Wing Politics and Activism in Britain and the World since 1945 (15 credits)